 - What could we do differently in the future, or what strategies should we test to improve performance next time?

 Analyzing data, having a sense of your past efforts, and determining the gaps in your strategies will help determine how you can improve your next campaign.
+If you’re not sure where to start, consider working with a nonprofit marketing consultant.

 How to Conduct A Nonprofit Marketing Audit